fisker/esm-utils/readme.md

 ## You don't need `dirname` and `filename`

 The `dirname` and `filename` supposed to be a quick solution when migrating to ES Modules.
-In most case, you don't need them because many APIs accept `URL` directly.
+In most cases, you don't need them because many APIs accept `URL` directly.

 ```diff
 import fs from 'node:fs/promises'